george24601/notes/specific/redis/cache.md

 every sec randomly select 5 nodes,and find the oldest node that has not sent message too.
 Every 100ms, scale lcoal node list, if the node received last pong > cluster-node-timeout/2, send ping

 cache aside means cmp and constrast with write through and read through!

+### Why redis uses skiplist instead of RBT to implemnt sorted list
+interval search, easier to implemnt

+### bgsave
+Forks a child process and writes via that process.
+Otherwise, the main process will just block.
+Child process at init share the same data segment and code segment, and will copy on write if child wants to change the data